Parts Used for HyperHDR Project

 ▶ Type-C Inline USB Power Switch for the above splitter.

-If you need more than one input, this is the device that I personally use:
+If you need more than one input, this is similar to the device that I personally use (mine is discontinued):

 ▶ HDMI 4-In, 2-Out Switcher (supports all of the above)